 Certified as Women Owned Small Business (WOSB) for Pro Weld

 Pro Weld founded in 1993, and selected Penny Oberlander with 51% small business ownership as a Women Owned Small Business (WOSB).
-This speciality certification sets the welding company apart from competitors as it allows agencies to give preference to Pro Weld within eligible industries for welding contracts.
+This specialty certification sets the welding company apart from competitors as it allows agencies to give preference to Pro Weld within eligible industries for welding contracts.

 Pro Weld Meets WOSB Eligibility Requirements

 Pro Weld’s President, Penny Oberlander is 51% owner and the manager.
 Mrs. Oberlander meets the U.S. citizen requirement, and business size limit.
 Pro Weld is classified as a “small” business for the industry (according to SBA’s size standards).

 In order for a WOSB to be deemed “economically disadvantaged,” its owners must demonstrate economic disadvantage in accordance with the requirements set forth in the final rule.

 From SBA’s Website

 By 2013, the SBA announced another advantage for the WOSB businesses, which allows Pro Weld to have no limitation on contract sizes, which is a green light for the welding business’ growth.

 May 7, 2013: Changes to the federal contracting program for women-owned small business (WOSB) concerns and economically disadvantaged women-owned small business (EDWOSB) concerns will go into effect on May 7, 2013.
 The enactment of the National Defense Authorization Act (NDAA) for 2013 removed the caps on the contract award size for which WOSB and EDWOSB concerns have been able to compete.
 Source: SBA Women-Owned Small Business Page (https://www.sba.gov/content/women-owned-small-business-program)